 Community Health Workers

-In a partnership between The Johns Hopkins Urban Health Institution Community Health Worker (CHW) program and the iHOMES program, trained and supervised Community Health Workers work to empower patients, improve access to sickle cell and other healthcare services to improve sickle cell disease outcomes.
-The CHWs work under the direct supervision of Dr. Chris Gibbons, as community-based extenders of the medical team.
+Trained and supervised CHWs work to empower patients, improve access to sickle cell and other healthcare services to improve sickle cell disease outcomes.
+The CHWs work as community-based extenders of the medical team.
 In this capacity, they work as cultural brokers, communication facilitators, health educators, motivational speakers, and sickle cell disease management coaches for care givers, family members, and patients diagnosed with sickle cell disease.
 CHWs are also utilized to clarify provider instructions and help improve patient adherence to provider instructions.
-As such, the CHWs at iHOMES play an important role in supporting health outcomes among sickle cell disease patients.
+As such, the CHWs play an important role in supporting health outcomes among sickle cell disease patients.